ezno12/printf/README.md

 Printf - A function that produces output according to a format.

-handle the following conversin specifiers:
+handle the following conversin specifiers :
  * c - character.
  * s - string.
  * d - decimal.